GGCIRILLO/Carnival-Masks/README.md

 ## Acknowledgments

-A special thanks to [Apple](https://developer.apple.com/) for providing powerful frameworks like SwiftUI, UIKit, PencilKit, and ARKit.
+A special thanks to [Apple](https://developer.apple.com/) for providing powerful frameworks like SwiftUI, UIKit, PencilKit, and ARKit and for letting students show their creativity and capabilities every year.

 Happy drawing and mask creating! 🎭✨